 “Reduced # of operators ▪ Major companies exiting due to materiality ▪ Very few operators of Valeura’s scale and capability ▪ Governments seeking proven operators Shallower buyer pool ▪ Diminishing pool of credible buyers ▪ Difficult to raise capital for new entrants ▪ Competitive pricing and unique structures possible”

 Major companies exiting.
 From the companies shown in the picture, Only oil major is Chevron.
-Mecdo(Indonesian company) and PTTEP(Thai national oil company) are pretty big as well revenue in billions so it could be one of those as well.
+Mecdo(Indonesian company) and PTTEP(Thai national oil company) are pretty big as well, with revenue in billions so it could be one of those as well.

 I would guess it’s Chevron becau😴😴😴